-The Nottingham is a top 10 UK building society, providing savings accounts, mortgages, insurance, estate planning, investment advice and estate agency from sixty-three locations across nine counties.
+The Nottingham is a top 10 UK building society, providing savings accounts, mortgages, insurance, estate planning and investment advice from forty-eight locations across nine counties.
 The Nottingham Group comprises The Nottingham Building Society and its subsidiary companies Nottingham Property Services Limited, Nottingham Mortgage Services Limited, Harrison Murray Limited and HM Lettings Limited.
 In addition to manufacturing its own products, The Nottingham partners with several financial services providers to deliver a wide range of complementary products and services to our members.
-The Nottingham employs around 680 staff.
+The Nottingham employs around 570 staff.

-The Nottingham sources a range of goods and services from IT hardware to corporate clothing, with an approved supplier list of around 300 companies.
+The Nottingham sources a range of goods and services from IT hardware to corporate clothing, with an approved supplier list of around 250 companies.
 Our supply chain for goods and services is not complex, with the majority of procurement being sourced from suppliers based in the UK.